 Under current law, when a parolee has a technical violation of parole, a brief period of confinement in a county jail may be imposed as a sanction.
-The bill allows that confinement to also be served in a department of corrections facility.
+The act allows that confinement to also be served in a department of corrections facility.

 Under current law, it is illegal for someone to possess a firearm if the person was convicted of or adjudicated for a victim's right act crime that is a felony.
-The bill adds more felony offenses to the convictions that prohibit a person from possessing a firearm.
+The act adds more felony offenses to the convictions that prohibit a person from possessing a firearm.

 Under current law, it is illegal for someone to possess a firearm if the person was previously adjudicated for a victim's right act crime that is a felony offense.
-The bill allows a person in that situation who has good cause for possessing a firearm to petition the court for an order determining that the crime does not apply to the person.
+The act allows a person in that situation who has good cause for possessing a firearm to petition the court for an order determining that the crime does not apply to the person.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)